Cripples, Bastards, and Broken Things: At the Wall

-The Night's Watch receives Samwell Tarly, an obese, fearful, and clumsy recruit who becomes an easy target for Ser Alliser.
+The Night's Watch receives Samwell Tarly, an obese, fearful, and clumsy recruit who becomes an easy target for Thorne.
 Sam explains to Jon that his father forced him to join and forsake his inheritance because he considered Sam unworthy.
 Jon defends Sam from their fellow recruits, and Thorne warns them to toughen up if they are to survive.

 At Winterfell

-On his way to King's Landing, Tyrion receives a cold welcome at Winterfell from Robb Stark, acting Lord of the castle in his father's absence.
+On his way to King's Landing, Tyrion receives a cold welcome at Winterfell from Robb, acting Lord of the castle in his father's absence.
 Despite Robb's suspicion that the Lannisters are behind the attempts on Bran's life, Tyrion gives Bran designs for a saddle for him to ride despite his paralysis.
-Before leaving, Tyrion taunts Theon for the Greyjoys’ failed rebellion against King Robert, calling Theon a "hostage" to the Starks.
+Before leaving, Tyrion taunts Theon for the Greyjoys' failed rebellion against Robert, calling Theon a "hostage" to the Starks.

 At the Inn at the Crossroads

-Further south, Tyrion and his retinue spend the night at the Inn at the Crossroads, where he recognizes Lady Catelyn Stark in disguise.
+Further south, Tyrion and his retinue intend to spend the night at the Inn at the Crossroads, where he recognizes Catelyn in disguise.
 She calls upon her father's bannermen to seize Tyrion to face trial for Bran's attempted murder.